zhuyl96/IDAN/README.md

 ## Introuction:
-**This is the source code and data for the paper entitled "Interactive Dual Attention Network for Text Sentiment Classification".**
+**The source code and data for the paper entitled "Interactive Dual Attention Network for Text Sentiment Classification".**

 ## Requirements: